kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 #### (4) Initializing Database in the web app

-The Flaskr has a backend database where the blog post are stored.
-After you repeat executing tests you will find many blog posts are stored, and you will feel like to clean the database out.
+The Flaskr has a backend database where credentials and blog posts are stored.
+After you repeated running tests several times you will find many blog posts are stored, and you would feel like to clean the database out.

-You just want to stop the web app by CTRL + C and restart it.
-In the start-up process, the database will be initialized.
+Just type CTRL + C to stop the docker process and restart it.
+The start-up script will automatically initialize the internal database and make it empty.

 #### (5) What is Flaskr?

 Flaskr is coded in Python language on top of the "Flask" web application framework.
-I learned the Flaskr web app at the [Flask Tutorial](https://flask.palletsprojects.com/en/2.0.x/tutorial/) by Pallets project.
+I learned the Flaskr web app at the [Flask Tutorial](https://flask.palletsprojects.com/en/2.0.x/tutorial/) authored and published by the Pallets project.

 >This tutorial will walk you through creating a basic blog application called Flaskr.
 Users will be able to register, log in, create posts, and edit or delete their own posts.

+I used the source code 99% as is.
+I amended it slightly to diplay the site logo in the Dev env only.

 #### (6) How the test is coded